connectomicslab/connectomemapper3/docs/index.rst

 Connectome Mapper 3 (UNDER DEVELOPMENT)
 =======================================================

-This neuroimage processing pipeline software is developed by the Hagmann's group at the University Hospital of Lausanne (CHUV) for use at the Center for BioMedical Imaging (CIBM) within the `SNF Sinergia Project 170873 <http://p3.snf.ch/project-170873>`_, as well as for open-source software distribution.
+This neuroimage processing pipeline software is developed by the Connectomics Lab at the University Hospital of Lausanne (CHUV) for use within the `SNF Sinergia Project 170873 <http://p3.snf.ch/project-170873>`_, as well as for open-source software distribution.

 ..